cocos/cocos-docs/en/editor/publish/native-options.md

 > **Note**: the package name can only contain numbers (0~9), letters (A~Z, a~z), underscores (-) and dots (.).
 The last part of the package name must start with a letter, not an underscore or number.

-#### Target iOS Version
+#### Skip the update of Xcode project

-The option specifies the version of the iOS software when publishing to the iOS platform and defaults to **12.0**.
-The version number is recorded in the `TARGET_IOS_VERSION` field of the `proj/cfg.cmake` file in the release package directory after the build.
+If this option is checked, the CMake packaging tool will not update the Xcode project when rebuilding the project, so that the previous changes to the Xcode project files are retained.
+However, if changes are subsequently made to the CMake configuration file, the Xcode project will also not be updated.

 #### Render BackEnd